When is it?

 Do I need a team?

-No, but we encourage it.
+We strongly encourage building a team ahead of time.
 Due to the limited amount of time, having one or more teammates may be the only way you complete your project by the end of the day.
 We also think collaborative work is more fun.
 We also encourage you to post on our Facebook event page, if you want to look for teammates yourself.
 If you come to the event as an individual, you will be able to form and/or join a team, as well.

 How old do I have do be?